 The adjustive procedure is followed for the posterior pubic with the following modifications

 The monitoring hand is placed upon the superior edge of the pubic bone.
 The other hand raised the leg on the involved side in a position similar to the inferior adjustment procedure.
 The thigh is flexed until the monitoring hand begins to feel the pubic bone move posteriorly.
 Pressure is then applied onto the pubic bone by the monitoring hand causing it to slide posteriorally (and the superior edge to rotate superiorly).
 The thigh is then raised further and the procedure continued till correction occurs.

 Then re-diagnose to asses the new pubii levels.

-EVALUTIONS AND TREATMENT MANUAL OF OSTEROPATHIC MANIPULATIVE PROCEDURES
+EVALUATIONS AND TREATMENT MANUAL OF OSTEOPATHIC MANIPULATIVE PROCEDURES

 By Drs.
 Mitchell, Moran and Pruzzo, 1979